-Unconfirmed and confirmed marks The marks students are given during the year are unconfirmed.
+Unconfirmed and confirmed marks.
+The marks students are given during the year are unconfirmed.
 Final confirmed marks and decisions will be visible in myUWE on the official publication dates.
-Students will be able to view the details of module outcomes, but also (where applicable) the outcome of decisions on classification of awards, on extenuating circumstances, consideration of condoned credit and assessment offences etc.
+Students will be able to view the details of module outcomes, but also (where applicable) the outcome of decisions on classification of awards, on personal circumstances, consideration of condoned credit and assessment offences etc.

-The calculation and publication of results This section sets out the different levels of award which may be granted by the University at undergraduate and postgraduate taught level and how these outcomes are calculated.
+This section sets out the different levels of award which may be granted by the University at undergraduate and postgraduate taught level and how these outcomes are calculated.
 The section also explains the different types of award which may be made if the highest level of award on which a student is registered is not achieved.